chenxi1103/Coding-Practice/README.md

-# Lintcode_Practice
+# Coding Practice
-For saving the solutions to the Lintcode questions
+For saving the solutions to the coding questions